• Home

 Along the way, stop at Seljalandsfoss, the most-photographed waterfall in Iceland.
 It’s visible along the Ring Road, and it’s only a minute’s drive off.
 It’s an easy walk, and as long as you’re there, also walk over to the left to the other waterfalls housed in a cave.

 Get back in the car, and continue driving east.
 If you got a late start, stop for lunch at Halldórskaffi in Vik.
-Get the fish, whatever it is, no matter how tempting the hamburgers look.
-In Iceland, you should try the fish as often as you can, because it’s always local and never frozen.
+Get the fish or lamb, whatever it is, no matter how tempting the hamburgers look.
+In Iceland, you should try the fish or lamb as often as you can, because it’s always local and never frozen.

 Next stop: Reynisfjara.
 It’s a fabulous black sand beach with tall basalt columns along the shoreline.
 This one’s about a 5 minute drive off the Ring Road, but it’s an easy drive.
 There’s a restaurant at the beach, but it’s nothing special, just a place to grab food.
 Hold off if you can.